JeevanDamalcheruvuHO/qe-guild/docs/governance/roadmap.md

 **Last Updated:** October 2025
 **Next Review:** January 2026

-*This roadmap is a living document and will be updated quarterly based on team needs, technology changes, and organizational priorities.*
+*This roadmap is a living document and will be updated quarterly based on team needs, technology changes, and organisational priorities.*